Kromgart/omw_random_alchemy/README.md

 ## Ignore list
 You can blacklist some ingredients from randomization and keep them unmodified.
 The omw_random_alchemy.json file controls that list.

-## Known issues
+## Notes

-Before the randomization there can be few ingredients without effects at all, like AB_IngFood_DoughRolled, or TR_m2_q_22_Dust.
-Those are not modified by us and are kept intact.
+  - Before the randomization there can be few ingredients without effects at all, like AB_IngFood_DoughRolled, or TR_m2_q_22_Dust.
+Those are not modified and are kept intact.
+  - Vampirism effect is useless and is removed during the process
+  - FrenzyCreature and FrenzyHumanoid on potions make no sense: they don't do anything for the player, and if you use that potion to make a poisoned attack on someone (via mods), the target will become hostile anyway.
+Therefore these effects are substituted for CommandCreature and CommandHumanoid.